spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/howto-integrate-a-ciam-provider.md

   + CiamProviderRestApi/
     + Plugin/
         + GlueApplication/
-          + CiamProviderTokenRestRequestValidatorPluginInterface.php // Triggers CiamTokenValidator
+          + CiamProviderRequestValidatorPlugin.php // Triggers CiamTokenValidator
-          + CiamProviderRestUserFinderPluginInterface.php // Triggers CiamTokenUserFinder
+          + CiamTokenUserRequestBuilderPlugin.php // Triggers CiamTokenUserRequestBuilder
     + Processor/
-        + Finder/
+        + RequestBuilder/
-          + CiamTokenUserFinder.php // Parses and decodes the token; then, it maps the token's attributes to the customer transfer and triggers the create customer functionality
+          + CiamTokenUserRequestBuilder.php // Parses and decodes the token; then, it maps the token's attributes to the customer transfer and triggers the create customer functionality
-          + CiamTokenUserFinderInterface.php
+          + CiamTokenUserRequestBuilderInterface.php
         + Mapper/
           + CustomerMapper.php // Maps customer attributes from CiamProviderToken Transfer to Customer Transfer to be used in the customer creator
           + CustomerMapperInterface.php